Iconic Aboriginal activist Pat Eatock passed away this morning after a long bout of ill health.

 And in early February, Brian Johnstone, a prominent Aboriginal affairs journalist (and more recently a New Matilda writer) passed away in Adelaide.

-* Chris Graham worked as a volunteer media adviser for the Aboriginal Tent Embassy’s 40th anniversary.
+* Chris Graham worked pro bono as the media adviser for the Aboriginal Tent Embassy’s 40th anniversary.

 Donate To New Matilda